cmcbride/minimal_mangle/README.md

  "INDEX" : the internal storage index (unique identifiers in code)

+This code has not yet been optimized in any significant fashion.

 TODO
 ----
 The basic functionality required was to read in a mangle mask and efficiently search if a set of points exist within that mask.
-However, a number of useful extesions could be easily added.
+However, a number of useful extensions could be easily added.
 The list is broken into two parts, library functions and utility codes.

 ### Library: